 4. Peel the eggs carefully.

 5. Divide the chorizo mixture into 4 balls.
-Place a large square of clingfilm on your work surface and set 1 ball in the middle.
-Lay another piece of cling film on top and roll the meat out till it's about 10-12cm in diameter, or big enough to encase 1 egg.
-Remove the top piece of clingfilm.
+Place a large square of beeswax paper on your work surface and set 1 chorizo ball in the middle.
+Lay another piece of beeswax paper on top and roll the meat out till it's about 10-12cm in diameter, or big enough to encase 1 egg.
+Remove the top piece of beeswax paper.

 7. Roll the meat-covered egg in flour, then dip it in the beaten egg, completely coating it.
 Finally, roll it in the breadcrumbs to coat it.
 Repeat this with the remaining 3 peeled eggs.
 Pop them onto a tray and cover.
 Slide them into the fridge for a minimum 2 hrs, but cook them within 24 hrs.